trustmaster/goflow/README.md

 ## Getting started

-Current version of the library requires a latest stable Go release.
 If you don't have the Go compiler installed, read the official [Go install guide](http://golang.org/doc/install).

 Use go tool to install the package in your packages tree: